rjspencer/docs/api.md

 ### Authorization
 Connecting with the StageBloc API uses the OAuth 2.0 standard.
 You must first [create a StageBloc account](http://stagebloc.com/signup) and then [register your application in the StageBloc backend](http://stagebloc.com/account/admin/management/developers/) to receive a client ID and secret that will allow users to connect with your application.

+Once you've gotten that far, check out the `oauth2/token` endpoint or look towards the bottom of this page to find a wrapper / framework in your language.

 ### Errors
 Errors can be returned for any of the `/edit` endpoints and differ in content based on the endpoint you're using.
 However, they will have the following structure: